Update 2022-09-10.

 I purchased the iMac primarily for use with Adobe Lightroom and Photoshop.
 It’s an excellent performer, especially when stitching panoramas from several 24MP images.

 I have an 11-Inch (Wi-Fi Only) Apple iPad Pro with 256GB of memory.
 I use it primarily for reading (email, news, RSS feeds, books), note-taking and quick research during meetings, writing, presenting and shopping.
 It is my laptop replacement.
-I understand and acknowledge the limitation, and I have no expectations that I will be as productive on the iPad Pro as I am on my iMac.
+I understand and acknowledge the limitation, and I do not expect to be as productive on the iPad Pro as I am on my iMac.

 I use an Apple Magic Keyboard and Apple Magic Mouse.